Hong Kong High Court

-The High Court of the Hong Kong Special Administrative Region is a part of the legal system of Hong Kong, consisting of the Court of Appeal and the Court of First Instance.
+The High Court of the Hong Kong Special Administrative Region is a part of the Judiciary of Hong Kong, consisting of the upper Court of Appeal and the lower Court of First Instance.
 It also deals with criminal and civil cases which have risen beyond the lower courts.

 The hierarchy of the Hong Kong judiciary from high to low is: the Court of Final Appeal, the High Court (consisting of the upper Court of Appeal and the lower Court of First Instance), the District Court, and magistrates' courts.

 It is a superior court of record of unlimited civil and criminal jurisdiction.
 It was named the Supreme Court before 1997.
 Though previously named the Supreme Court, this Court has long been the local equivalent to the Senior Courts of England and Wales and has never been vested with the power of final adjudication.